 9. What kind of puppy food do you feed your pups?

-What we put into our dogs is as important as what we put in ourselves.
-For this reason, Recherche Goldens have taken seriously what puppy food is the best for our puppies.
+What we put into our dogs is as important as what we put into our own bodies.
+For this reason, Recherche Goldens takes very seriously what puppy food is the best for our puppies.
 We do not feed our pups food that can be bought from Wal-mart.
 We feed our puppies the highest rated dog food according to DogFoodAnalysis.com which is TLC Whole Life Puppy Food.

 Please take the time to read why we chose TLC over all the other dog foods by clicking HERE.